boylett/Philips-Hue-PHP/README.md

     $Bridge		= new PhilipsHue($BridgeID, $APIToken);

-Retrieving the status of your bridge (including a list of all of your connected bulbs) is just as simple:
+Retrieving the status of your bridge, including a list of all of your connected bulbs, is just as simple (please be sparing with this function as it is quite heavy on the Hue Bridge's CPU):

     $Status = $Bridge->getBridge();